-Wear is damage to a solid surface as a result of relative motion between it and another surface or substance.
+Wear is the damage to a solid surface as a result of relative motion between it and another surface or substance.
 This article discusses the four general ways by which a material can wear, namely, adhesive wear, abrasive wear, fatigue or fatigue-like wear, and corrosive wear.
 It tabulates the operational classification of wear situations and describes the relationship between wear or wear rate and design parameters.
-The article discusses the effect of lubrication on wear behavior and the types of lubricants.
+The article reviews the effect of lubrication on wear behavior and the types of lubricants.
 It illustrates some fundamental criteria that can be applied in the selection of a material for wear applications.
-The article describes the four elements of wear design, such as system analysis, modeling, data gathering, and verification.
-It concludes with a discussion on design approach for low-wear computer peripherals.
+The article explains four elements of wear design, such as system analysis, modeling, data gathering, and verification.
+It concludes with a discussion on the design approach for low-wear computer peripherals.

 Raymond G. Bayer, Design for Wear Resistance, Materials Selection and Design, Vol 20, ASM Handbook, Edited By George E. Dieter, ASM International, 1997, p 603–614, https://doi.org/10.31399/asm.hb.v20.a0002474

 Download citation file: